francesco-velluto/se2023-15-thesis-management/backend/README.md

   - `401`: Not authenticated or not authorized (only students are authorized)
   - `500`: Internal Server Error

+#### For a student upload a new file

+***POST*** `api/applications/upload`
+- Upload a new file

+- Authentication: required
+- Authorization: must be a student
+- Request query parameters: _none_
+- Request body:
+    - file: form field with the file to upload

+- `Success 200` Response body:
+  - `upload_id`: id of the uploaded file, it can be used to retrieve the file later on

+- `Error`
+  - `400`: Bad Request, parameters not found in the request body
+  - `401`: Not authenticated or not authorized (only students are authorized)
+  - `500`: Internal Server Error

+#### For a student preview uploaded file

+***GET*** `api/applications/upload/:upload_id`
+- Preview an uploaded file

+- Authentication: required
+- Authorization: must be the student who uploaded the file
+- Request query parameters:
+  - `upload_id`: id of the uploaded file
+- Request body: _none_

+- `Success 200` Response body:
+  - `Content-Type: application/pdf`

+- `Error`
+  - `400`: Bad Request, parameters not found in the request body
+  - `401`: Not authenticated or not authorized (only students are authorized)
+  - `404`: File not found
+  - `500`: Internal Server Error

+#### For a student get info of uploaded file

+***GET*** `api/applications/upload/:upload_id/info`
+- Get info of an uploaded file

+- Authentication: required
+- Authorization: must be the student who uploaded the file
+- Request query parameters:
+  - `upload_id`: id of the uploaded file
+- Request body: _none_

+- `Success 200` Response body:
+  - `data`: object with the file info

+- `Error`
+  - `400`: Bad Request, parameters not found in the request body
+  - `401`: Not authenticated or not authorized (only students are authorized)
+  - `404`: File not found
+  - `500`: Internal Server Error

+#### Preview uploaded file in an application

+***GET*** `api/applications/file/:application_id`
+- Preview the uploaded file for an application

+- Authentication: required
+- Authorization: must be the student who made the application and uploaded the file or the teacher supervisor of the proposal
+- Request query parameters:
+  - `application_id`: id of the application
+- Request body: _none_

+- `Success 200` Response body:
+  - `Content-Type: application/pdf`

+- `Error`
+  - `400`: Bad Request, parameters not found in the request body
+  - `401`: Not authenticated or not authorized
+  - `404`: File not found
+  - `500`: Internal Server Error

+#### Get info of uploaded file in an application

+***GET*** `api/applications/file/:application_id/info`
+- Retrieve information on the uploaded file for an application

+- Authentication: required
+- Authorization: must be the student who made the application and uploaded the file or the teacher supervisor of the proposal
+- Request query parameters:
+  - `application_id`: id of the application
+- Request body: _none_

+- `Success 200` Response body:
+  - `data`: object with the file info

+- `Error`
+  - `400`: Bad Request, parameters not found in the request body
+  - `401`: Not authenticated or not authorized
+  - `404`: File not found
+  - `500`: Internal Server Error

 #### For a student retrieves his thesis request

 ***GET*** `api/proposals/requests`